I'm being cared for by: Franklin County Dog Shelter & Adoption Center

 Size: Med.
 26-60 lbs (12-27 kg)

-I am already spayed, good with dogs, and good with cats.
+I am already neutered and good with dogs.

 We provide compassionate care for impounded animals at the shelter, as well as adoption and lost dog services to the community.
 We also educate the public and teach dog owners to be more responsible citizens.